GhadaAm22/WomensInHistory/README.md

 ## Solution Concept :

-Create a Database and API for Arabic women in history
+Create a Database and API for women in history in Arabic Language

 ## App Statement :